EconometricInstitute/feb22012-programming-website/data/week2/2-errors-and-exceptions.md

 ---
-path: '/week2/2.
-Errors and exceptions'
+path: '/week2/2-errors-and-exceptions'
 title: 'Errors and Exceptions'
 hidden: false
 ---

 <text-box variant='learningObjectives' name='Learning Objectives'>

  - You know the error classifications and how to solve them.

  - You know what exceptions are and how to handle them

  - You can throw exceptions

  - You know that some exceptions have to be handled and that some exceptions do not have to be handled.

 </text-box>

 ## Errors
 When programming, many errors can occur.
 You experienced some of them already last year when you took the course Introduction to Programming.
 We can classify errors in three rubrics, namely compile time errors, runtime errors and logic errors.
 In the course Introduction to Programming, we focussed on prevention of logic errors by commenting our code.
 In this section, we emphasize more on the compile time and runtime errors, which also have been shortly mentioned before.

 The compiler finds some of these errors before we even run our code.
 These errors are called compile times errors.
 Several examples of compile time errors are syntax errors, type errors, and structural errors.